-P.1 Level One - Academic Decision Review
+A. Level One - Faculty Decision Review

-P1.1 To initiate an appeal, a student must first request an Academic Decision Review by completing an Appeal Form (available on SLC.me) and scheduling a review meeting with the faculty member.
-The appeal must be launched within 5 days of receiving the grade in writing or electronically.
-The appeal is considered launched once the student has made contact with the faculty member to request a review meeting.

-P1.2 This meeting must occur within five (5) days of the student contacting the professor.
-Timelines may be extended with the agreement of both parties.

-The student must bring the completed appeal form and relevant documentation to this meeting.
-It is the student's responsibility to substantiate their grounds for appeal following the guidelines in the Academic Appeal Policy.

-It is expected that both parties will make reasonable efforts to resolve the concern at this step.

-If both parties agree, an Appeal Advisor can be present as a neutral facilitator.
-The Appeal Advisor is often the Student Rights & Responsibilities Officer, but can be another mutually agreed upon person.

-P1.3 Following the meeting, the faculty member will complete Section A of the Academic Appeal form (Academic Decision Review) and return it to the student via email within three business days, copying the Student Rights & Responsibilities Officer for tracking purposes.

-Arrangements for any supplemental assessments should be made and agreed upon between the faculty and student and outlined clearly in the faculty's response.
+- i.
+To initiate an appeal, a student must first submit an Academic Appeal Form (available on SLC.me and the St. Lawrence College Website) to the faculty member and schedule a Faculty Decision Review meeting with the faculty member who issued the grade.
+The appeal must be launched within five (5) days of receiving Written Notification of the grade.
+The appeal is considered launched once the student has submitted the appeal paperwork to the faculty member and requests an appeal meeting.
+The student may contact the Student Rights and Responsibilities Office (SRRO) for guidance at any time. - ii.
+If a student is launching an appeal due to medical or disability-related accommodations, the appeal will be suspended and referred to Student Wellness & Accessibility for review.
+All medical documentation should received and stored within Student Wellness & Accessibility. - iii.
+This meeting must occur within five (5) days of the student contacting the professor.
+Timelines may be extended with the agreement of both parties. - The student must submit the completed Academic Appeal Form and relevant documentation prior to this meeting.
+It is the student's responsibility to substantiate their grounds for appeal following the guidelines in the Academic Appeal Policy. - It is expected that both parties will make reasonable efforts to resolve the concern at this step.
+If requested by either party, a member of the SRRO can be present as a neutral facilitator. - iv.
+Following the meeting, the faculty member will complete Section A of the Academic Appeal Form (Faculty Decision Review) and return it to the student via email within three (3) days, copying the SRRO for tracking purposes.
+Arrangements for any supplemental assessments and timelines should be made and agreed upon between the faculty and student and outlined clearly in the faculty's response.

+v.
+If the approach to Level One resolution determined between faculty and student is re-evaluation of an existing submission, the Program Associate Dean will assign an impartial faculty with subject matter expertise to complete the re-evaluation.
+All student identifiers and the previous grade and evaluation feedback will be redacted from the document prior to re-evaluation.

-P2 Level Two -Academic Appeal to Associate/Campus Dean
+B. Level Two - Formal Academic Appeal